Women and security sector reform

 Laws 06/018 and 06/019 of 20 July 2006 set out the modalities for the implementation of the above mentioned rights, thus amending and complementing the Code and Congolese Criminal Procedure through the integration of the rules of international humanitarian law on sexual violence offences.
 This represents considerable progress given that before the adoption of the new laws, the Congolese Criminal Code did not define rape and described as indecent assault any form of sexual violence without penetration.
 To date, the amendments made, inter alia, include male rape victims, clarify the offence of sexual violence and define new forms of violence liable to criminal sanctions.

-In light of the new context, Gender Office in collaboration with other MONUC sections focused its action on the training of male and female actors of human rights, justice and penitentiary sectors in DRC.
+In light of the new context, the Gender Office in collaboration with other MONUSCO sections focused its action on the training of male and female actors of human rights, justice and penitentiary sectors in DRC.

-The training workshop of 26 February 2009 on gender and justice was very productive in so far as it reflected on the current obstacles: lack of political will in the judiciary regarding the laws of 2006 on sexual violence, and interference by the executive and or judiciary powers in judiciary matters.
+Training workshops on gender, peace and justice were very productive in so far as it reflected on the current obstacles: lack of political will in the judiciary regarding the laws of 2006 on sexual violence, and interference by the executive and or judiciary powers in judiciary matters.
 From the victims’ point of view, the major challenges to overcome are ignorance of the law, geographic distance, and lack of financial resources to facilitate access to justice, fears for reprisals… Broad dissemination and sensitisation of the law on sexual violence is the first step in a strategy designed to protect victims and to put an end to impunity.
 The community therefore adopts a major role in accompanying, whistle blowing, securing, fighting stigmatisation and installing counselling offices for the victims in collaboration with justice.